braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/overview.md

 Make incremental updates to your data so you can prevent unintentional overwrites when simultaneous updates are made.

-Consider the following example where a user has two attributes:
+In the following example, a user has two attributes:
 - Color: "Green"
 - Size: "Large"